GPR84: Ligands

+Classification of GPR84

+Based on its binding and activation by medium-chain fatty acids, GPR84 has been recognized as a possible member of the free fatty acid receptor family.
+However, GPR84 has not yet been given a FFAR designation possibly because capric acid, the most potent medium-chain fatty acid in activating GPR44, requires high concentrations (e.g., in the micromolar range) to do so.
+This consideration supports the need to search for other naturally occurring agents that are more potent than caproic acid in activating this receptor.
+In the meantime, GPR84 continues to be defined as an orphan receptor, i.e., a receptor whose naturally occurring activator(s) is unclear.

 Major mediator in pathologic fibrotic pathways

 GPR84 has been proposed to be a major mediator in pathologic fibrotic pathways.

 Drugs under investigation

 The molecule GLPG1205 was under investigation by the Belgian firm Galapagos NV.
 Its clinical effect against inflammatory disorders like inflammatory bowel disease was being investigated in 2015 in a Phase 2 Proof-of-Concept study in ulcerative colitis patients.
 The results published in January 2016 showed good pharmacokinetics, safety and tolerability.
 However, the target efficacy was not met.
 The development of GLPG1205 for ulcerative colitis was therefore stopped.

 The molecule PBI-4050 which inhibits GPR84 signaling is under investigation by the Canadian biotechnology firm Prometic.
 As of August 2018, it remains a promising drug targeting multiple type of fibrosis entering phase 3 clinical trials.